Europe checks the mail. Nobody stops it.

 Email security surveys love one number: SPF adoption.
-By that number, Europe looks done — of the 14.8 million mail-carrying, confirmed-active business domains we observe, 81.8% publish an SPF record.
+By that number, Europe looks done — of the 18,804,722 mail-carrying, active domains we observe, 81.9% publish an SPF record.
 Compliance checklists get ticked.
 Deliverability consultants move on.

 Adoption is a solved problem.
 Enforcement is not.
 Half of Europe's business mailboxes are protected by a policy that asks spoofed mail to feel bad about itself.